 If event class or event class key is not defined in event, AWSSQSMessages event class key (mapped to /AWS/SQSMessage) will be used.

-You can get namespaces and metrics avaliable on selected device, for this purpose you have to: 1.
+You can get namespaces and metrics available on selected device, for this purpose you have to: 1.
 In CloudWatch datasource edit window click on the dropdown button in Namespace or Metric Name input fields.
-2. In new window select Device, then Region and list of avaliable Namespaces and Metrics for that region will appear.
+2. In new window select Device, then Region and list of available Namespaces and Metrics for that region will appear.

 Before testing datasource (using button Test in datasource edit window) you may set valid device name in Device Name input field.